yashu2001/gym-app/README.md

 # gym-app
-A simple Gym management system to simplify day to day tasks .
+A simple Gym management system to simplify day to day tasks in a gym.